 Master Belly Breathing

 If you want to focus on just the breathing part, independent of running, Welch suggests practicing belly breathing on the floor.
+"It helps strengthen and isolate the diaphragm, which is the main muscle involved in breathing," Bain adds.
+Here's how you can practice belly breathing:

 - Lie on your back, hands on your belly.